Ramnet-Lab/Elastic_DS/README.md

 2. Update the `perform_semantic_search` function to use the new capabilities
 3. Add configuration options to support the new features

+## Original Jupyter Notebooks and Conversion

+The repository includes the original Jupyter Notebooks in the `JNB` directory:

+- **ELS_pull.ipynb**: Data acquisition from Elasticsearch
+- **ELS_norm.ipynb**: Data normalization and processing
+- **Sematic_search.ipynb**: Semantic search implementation
+- **ELS_KG_push.ipynb**: Knowledge graph creation and Neo4j integration
+- **fetch_csv_api.ipynb**: API-based data acquisition

+These notebooks provide the original implementation that has been refactored into the modular pipeline architecture.
+They can be useful for understanding the individual components or for educational purposes.

-## Converting Existing Notebooks
+### Converting Notebooks to Pipeline

-The `convert_notebook.py` script demonstrates how to convert original notebooks to use the new pipeline:
+The `convert_notebook.py` script demonstrates how to convert these original notebooks to use the new pipeline:

 ```bash
 python convert_notebook.py